You're the Greatest Lover: Background

-In the spring of 1978, manager Han Meijer filed a lawsuit against Patty Brard, José Hoebee and Marga Scheide who were not satisfied by the way he developed their career.
-Meijer considered the name of the formation as his ownership and took the three singers to court about the use of it.
+In the spring of 1978, manager Han Meijer filed a lawsuit against Patty Brard, José Hoebee and Marga Scheide, who were not satisfied with the way he developed their career.
+Meijer considered the name of the formation as his ownership and took the three singers to court over its use.
 Finally, in early June 1978, the ladies won the legal action and were officially allowed to be named Luv'.
 Pim ter Linde became their new manager.
 They were ready to concentrate on their main goal: to have an international career.

 After the success of "U.O.Me" in Benelux, Hans van Hemert and Piet Souer, the group's songwriters, noticed that the light pop/disco and Latin American arrangements were more appropriate than a more serious repertoire (like the trio's first singles).
 They composed "You're the Greatest Lover", which featured Spanish guitars.
-It became a big selling record as it entered the charts in a dozen countries.
+It became a big-selling record as it entered the charts in a dozen countries.
 This track was the first of a string of international hit singles.
 It reached the first position in some countries in Continental Europe.
 It was entitled "Sing Me, Sing Me a Chanson" to adapt the French market and succeeded in reaching the Top 20 in South Africa.
 A Spanish version (entitled "Eres Mi Mejor Amante") was recorded, which permitted Luv' to have a hit in Spain.

 Because Luv' performed "You're the Greatest Lover" on two famous German TV music shows (Disco and Musikladen), the female pop trio became a household group in German-speaking countries.
 The song, which sold 650.000 units in Germany, was part of the soundtrack of the fifty-fourth episode (entitled "Anschlag auf Bruno") of Derrick.

 The track was also used over the credits of a 1979 German sex comedy film called Sunnyboy und Sugarbaby, which received significant late-night airplay in the early days of HBO under its English-language title, She's 19 and Ready.
 The song was also popular behind the Iron Curtain, especially in East Germany, Poland and Hungary as it was frequently aired on communist radio stations.
 However, records distribution was limited in the Eastern Bloc.
 Sales were hard to evaluate in this part of the world.